Northeast Frontier Railway zone: Divisions

 Each of these divisions is headed by a Divisional Railway Manager, a Senior Administrative Grade officer of the rank of Joint Secretary to Government of India.

 The departmental setup at headquarters level and divisional setup in the field assists the General Manager in running the railways.
 Various departments namely engineering, mechanical, electrical, signal & telecom, operations, commercial, safety, accounts, security, personal and medical are headed by a Senior Administrative Grade / Higher Administrative Grade officer, provide technical and operational support to the divisions in train operations.
-Another division is being to be set up in Silchar by bifurcating Lumding division.

 History

 In 1881, the Assam Railway and Trading Company opened a metre gauge line 65 km long from Dibrugarh to Makum.
 This company later started the first passenger train in Assam by the name of Dibru–Sadiya Railway.

 The North Eastern Railway was formed on 14 April 1952 by amalgamating two railway systems: the Assam Railway and Oudh and Tirhut Railway.
 Later, it was bifurcated into two railway zones on 15 January 1958, the North Eastern Railway and the Northeast Frontier Railway. to better serve the needs of the northeastern states.